SMelanko/AvantizeGuide/2-redmine/README.md

    And the first your task is _Environment setup_.

-2. There are 3 cases.
+2. There are 3 cases which you should remember.
   * You start working on task.
   ```
   Status -> In Progress.